 Both businesses hiring people and people looking for creative ways to structure their jobs may want to know if a corporation can be an employee.
 The answer is it depends on what you’re trying to do.

 Fair Labor Standards Act

 Courts have ruled that a corporation can be an employee under the Fair Labor Standards Act.
 In this context, a company was trying to hire its janitors as individual corporations rather than as employees.
-Each janitor had to create their own corporate entity.
+Each janitor had to create their own company or corporate entity.
 The court ruled that the economic reality was that except for creating the corporations on paper, the relationship was a traditional employer-employee relationship.

 Benefits of Being a Corporation

 Having people working under corporations isn’t always a one-sided move that benefits big companies while hurting workers.
 There are several benefits of working under a corporation.

 - Qualifying for the 20% Qualified Business Income deduction

 It’s actually common for highly skilled and highly compensated individuals to want to change from being an employee to being a corporation because it will benefit them financially.